precurse/internet_data_usage/README.md

 - Telus Wireline
 - Koodo Mobile

-Additional carriers can easily be added if asked.
+Additional carriers can easily be added if requested.

 Installation
 ------